 Earlier this year, I wrote a longer paper for the Empire State Library Network’s Researching the Empire State contest about a sensational local murder trial.
-You can read that full piece here, but I wanted to share some of the story on our blog.
+I wanted to share some of the story on our blog.
 I first uncovered the Orme/Punzo murder trial when I was doing research on early forensic science for our Crime and Punishment exhibit.
 I was hooked by the story’s mix of science and scandal and had to know more.

 On July 8, 1897, George A.C.
 Orme walked into the Horseheads home of his estranged wife, Susan Orme, and proceeded to shoot her and her alleged lover, James Punzo.
 Susan Orme was shot in the face and James Punzo in the back of the head.
 Both somehow survived the initial assault.
 Mrs. Orme escaped serious injury, but her ability to speak clearly was hindered by the wound.
 Punzo was rushed to the Arnot Ogdon Hospital, where he slipped in and out of consciousness as doctors prepped for emergency surgery.